birthdates/Quests/README.md

 # Quests

-A simple quest system for Minecraft (tested on 1.20.4).
+A simple quest system for Minecraft (tested on 1.20.4 Paper).

 ## Features